Refereed Learning: Introduction

 \subsection{This work}

-We show that the quality of black-box models can be assessed with significantly better accuracy and with significantly lower cost, if the learner can interact with {\em two powerful and competing provers,} one of which is honest.
+We show that the quality of black-box models can be assessed with significantly better accuracy and with significantly lower cost if the learner can interact with \emph{two powerful and competing provers.} (The ``competing'' aspect of the provers can be captured as a zero-sum game where only one of the two provers wins; alternatively we can assume that one of the provers is honest.)
 The provers' power can be manifested either in terms of their computational power, or in access to the ground truth, or in knowledge of the models, or any combination of these.
-This model can be naturally viewed as an extension of the {\em refereed delegation of computation} model \cite{FeigeST88,FeigeK97,CanettiRR11,CanettiRR13,KolR14} to our setting.
-Following the cue of these works, we coin the term {\sf refereed learning} to denote the type of learning performed in this model.
-(See Section \ref{sec:unrelated} for more discussion on refereed delegation and other related works.)
+This model is a natural extension of the \emph{refereed delegation of computation} model of \cite{FeigeST88,FeigeK97,CanettiRR11,CanettiRR13,KolR14} to our setting.
+Following the cue of these works, we coin the term \textsf{refereed learning} to denote the type of learning performed in this model.
+(See Section \ref{sec:unrelated} for more discussion on and justification of this model.)

 We first define refereed learning for a general setting.
 Next we focus on applying refereed learning to the following specific task, where we showcase the power of the refereed learning framework via concrete protocols.
-The learner-verifier\footnote{We use the terms {\em learner} and {\em verifier} interchangeably.
+The learner--verifier\footnote{We use the terms {\em learner} and {\em verifier} interchangeably.
 Indeed, the learner now doubles as a verifier.} is presented with {\em two} candidate models that purport to compute the same ground truth, and is tasked with choosing the model that incurs the smaller overall loss with respect to some sample distribution and loss function.
 (The restriction to two candidates is not essential, but it helps make the model more concrete.
 It also facilitates envisioning each one of the provers as ``trying to promote'' a different one of the two models.)

-The salient parameters we consider are (a) the overall loss of the output model relative to the better of the two competing ones; (b) the number of learner queries to the ground truth and samples from it (both labeled and unlabeled ones); (c) the number of learner queries to the candidate models; (d) the computational complexity of the learner; (e) the computational complexity and query and sample complexity of the provers.
+The salient parameters we consider are (a) the overall loss of the output model relative to the better of the two competing models; (b) the number of learner queries to the ground truth and samples from it (both labeled and unlabeled ones); (c) the number of learner queries to the candidate models; (d) the computational complexity of the learner; (e) the computational complexity and query and sample complexity of the provers.
 We first sketch and briefly discuss definitions of refereed learning, then present our results, and finally discuss the new tools we develop to obtain these results.